 Examples of when SVI imagery might be useful:

-This feature is available for free for all paid Agronomists and Farmers with Plus, Pro or Enterprise subscriptions.
+This feature is available at no extra cost through all Agronomist subscriptions, and Farmers with Plus, Pro or Enterprise subscriptions.
 The imagery provided will generally be updated every 5 to 6 days.
 You can check the recency of the imagery of your farm by checking the date stamp on the tiles imported.
 Sometimes clouds get in the way, but the latest cloud-free images are available in Agworld within hours of being captured by the satellites.

 You can turn on Satamap by clicking on the "NDVI" icon in the bottom right hand corner of the Maps page on the website, iPhone and iPad.